Packaged Energy Delivery Systems – Start at the Beginning with Requirements

 So what is a team to do?
 Our answer: Start at the beginning, with requirements.
 Requirements serve as the foundation for project scope and articulate what constitutes success.
 The importance of defining them completely and accurately cannot be overstated.

-Defining requirements is a task familiar to most projects.
-Too often they are unorganized or lack specificity resulting in scope creep, project delays, cost overruns, and quality issues.
-These risks are particularly pronounced with vendor delivered systems, a model common to utility projects.
-Utility systems are rarely ‘off-the-shelf ‘ product implementations.
+Defining application and business requirements is a task familiar to most projects.
+Too often the requirements are unorganized or lack specificity resulting in scope creep, project delays, cost overruns, and quality issues.
+These risks are particularly pronounced with waterfall vendor delivered systems, a model common to utility projects.
+Utility systems are rarely ‘off-the-shelf‘ product implementations and can be moderately to heavily customized.
 Most customers require the vendor tailor the product to meet their operational needs.
-These modifications increase delivery risk.
+These modifications increase delivery risk and add to the scope and effort of the project.

 Requirements are typically finalized in the vendor’s technical Statement of Work (SOW) prior to project implementation.
 Expending the effort to define accurate and detailed requirements during the SOW development phase can help clarify scope, define ownership and results in a more accurate and achievable contract.

-Defining requirements is fraught with challenge, but no single aspect of the project delivery could be more important.
+Defining requirements is fraught with challenge, but no single aspect of the systems delivery could be more important.